Deep Learning for Wildfire Risk Prediction: Integrating Remote Sensing and Environmental Data

-Currently, the majority of wildfire prediction studies consider the socio-economic factors mentioned above.
-For instance, \cite{sadasivuni_wildfire_2013} generated a population interaction map based on forest resources and human settlement patterns and studied wildfire risk in the Southeastern Mississippi region of the United States.
-They found that areas with dense fuel and dispersed populations had the highest likelihood of wildfires. \cite{malik_data-driven_2021} mapped wildfires in approximately 63 $km_2$ of densely vegetated area between Monticello and Winters in California and used the location of power lines as a proxy for socio-economic factors, as power lines can serve as ignition sources during high wind events. \cite{nami_spatial_2018} considered land use/cover (LULC) and proximity to roads and settlements when mapping wildfire risk in the Hyrcanian ecological region in northern Iran.
-They found that the probability of fire occurrence was heavily dependent on human infrastructure and related activities.
+Therefore, most wildfire risk prediction studies consider the socio-economic factors mentioned above.
+For instance, \cite{sadasivuni_wildfire_2013} generated a population interaction map based on forest resources and human settlement patterns and studied wildfire risk in Mississippi, southeastern United States.
+They found that areas with dense fuel and sparse populations were most likely to experience wildfires. \cite{malik_data-driven_2021} mapped wildfire risk in a densely vegetated area of approximately 63 $km^2$ between Monticello and Winters, California, using the location of power lines as a proxy for socio-economic factors, given that power lines can serve as ignition sources during high wind events. \cite{nami_spatial_2018} considered LULC and proximity to roads and settlements when mapping wildfire risk in the Hyrcanian ecoregion of northern Iran.
+They found that the probability of fire occurrence was highly dependent on human infrastructure and related activities.